chetanpatidar5/location-api/README.md

 Step 1) Download the clone from below git repo https://github.com/chetanpatidar5/location-api

+step 2) make sure to do mvn install to generate jar in local-go to root path of the application C:\Users\DELL\Downloads\location-api-master\location-api-master>mvn install

-step 2) Unzip the folder and go to root path of the application
+step 3) Unzip the folder and go to root path of the application

 Ex.
 C:\Users\DELL\IdeaProjects\IdeaProjects\location-api\location-api
 Step 3) type this command to build the image